Tutorial Session Three (Part 1) Semi-variograms

 the bottom right box shows the variables already chosen (at this point, none!):

 The routine, needs to have information on the position of the samples and on the value at each sample location.
 This particular data file only contains three variables.
-However, EcoSSe does not know (as yet) which of these variables is which.
+However, PG2000 does not know (as yet) which of these variables is which.

 There is a lot of information on the screen.
 At the bottom of the Window, you see the “status bar” which shows the name of the current data file and the title read from that file.
 The “already chosen” dialog box shows you that you are expected to select variables to be the “X (east/west) co-ordinate”, “Y (north/south) co-ordinate” and “Measurement to be analysed” for your semi-variogram.